nicholgroup/special-measure/README.md

 6. Make smdata accessible from the workspace by typing `global smdata;` This is necessary only once per Matlab session, or after a `clear global` command.

 # Basic Github
 Github allows us to work on the software as a team and keep track of changes made.
+First, open the git shell.
+To tell the git shell who you are, type

+`git config --global user.name` or `git config --global  user.email`

+where you should replace `user.name` or `user.email` with your github name or email address.

+If you want to make sure your local clone is up to date, pull in changes from the repository.
+Type

+`git pull`

-To commit changes to the repo, open the git shell.
+Suppose you made some changes and want to commit these changes to the repo.
 To stage all changes, type

 `git add -A`